nb97-hub/Computer-Vision/opencv-cpp/2.Image_PreProcessing/README.md

 - Mainly used to process Binary Images.
 - Set of operations that process images based on shapes.
 Morphological operations apply a structuring element to an input image and generate an output image.
 Basic morphological operations are: Dilation and Erosion.
-- Opening (erosion followed by dilatation) is a well known noise removal operation.
-Remove small foreground objects while preserving shape of larger ones.
-- Closing (dilatation followed by erosion) is a well known hole filling technique.

 ## Dilatation
 - Adds pixels to object boundaries, helping to fill gaps and connect broken parts of an object.
+- Expansion or Zoom in.

 ## Erosion
 - Removes pixels from object boundaries, useful for eliminating small noise and disconnecting weakly connected components.
+- Reduction or Zoom out.

+## Opening
+- It's the erosion followed by dilatation.
+- Is a well known noise removal operation.
+Remove small foreground objects while preserving shape of larger ones.

+## Closing
+- It's the dilatation followed by erosion.
+- Is a well known hole filling technique.

+## Morphological Gradient
+- It's the difference between dilatation and erosion.
+- It is useful for finding the outline of an object.